Saturday, 26 December 2020

 Bali, Ubud and around

-The 2h 20min flight from Singapore to Denpasar, Bali with AirAsia went well.
-AirAsia is a comfortable Asian low cost airline, probably similar to EasyJet in Europe.
+The 2-hour-and-20-minute flight from Singapore to Denpasar, Bali with AirAsia went smoothly.
+AirAsia is a comfortable Asian low-cost airline, somewhat comparable to EasyJet in Europe.

-Not wanting to stay too far from the central Ubud, but still having some peace and quiet, we chose to stay in the Alaya Resort.
-Alaya Resort is situated a short walk from the Ubud center and Monkey Forest, but still far enough from the hustle and bustle.
-They also have their own little rice terrace.
-We had booked a connecting room - a double for the adults and a twin for the kids with a nice little terraces with forest views.
+Wanting to stay close to central Ubud while still enjoying some peace and quiet, we chose Alaya Resort.
+The hotel is just a short walk from the town center and the Monkey Forest, yet far enough removed from the hustle and bustle.
+It even has its own small rice terrace, adding to the tranquil atmosphere.
+We booked a connecting room: a double for the adults and a twin for the kids, both with lovely private terraces overlooking the surrounding forest.

 Our rooms in the Alaya Resort

-After a couple of busy days full of travelling we decided to take it easy for the day - the kids had a swim in the pool of the hotel while the adults had a refreshing Bintang (local beer) in the hotel bar and later in the evening we went for a walk and dinner in Ubud.
+After a couple of busy days filled with travel, we decided to take things easy.
+While the kids enjoyed a swim in the hotel pool, the adults relaxed with a refreshing Bintang — the local beer — at the hotel bar.
+Later that evening, we went for a leisurely walk into Ubud and had dinner in town.

 Rice planting at Alaya rice field

-Having pretty limited time in Bali, but wishing to see as much as possible (and also considering travelling with two children) we had reserved a day with Bali Traditional Tours.
-Our driver/guide Wayan picked us up from the hotel at 9am.
-The car was clean and comfortable and had bottles of water for us to drink.
-Wayan took us privately to more places than we even imagined while explaining every aspect of the Balinese culture to us.
-He made us feel very welcome and took as many photos as we wished through all temples, waterfalls, mountains, rice fields, etc we visited.
-We highly recommend this company to anyone looking to have a great trip around Ubud and explore the area.
+With limited time in Bali but a strong desire to see as much as possible (especially while traveling with two children), we booked a full-day tour with Bali Traditional Tours.
+Our driver and guide, Wayan, picked us up from the hotel at 9 a.m.
+The car was clean and comfortable, with bottled water provided.
+Over the course of the day, Wayan took us privately to more places than we had even imagined, patiently explaining every aspect of Balinese culture along the way.
+He made us feel incredibly welcome and happily took countless photos for us at temples, waterfalls, mountains, rice fields, and everywhere in between.
+We highly recommend this company to anyone wanting to explore the Ubud area in depth.

-Our first stop with Wayan was the Tegallang rice terraces.
-Tegallalang Rice terraces, although part of the Cultural Landscape of Bali Province UNESCO World Heritage Site, are worked by local rice farmers.
-It is one of the must-visit places around Ubud, but as we arrived there pretty early in the morning, we almost had it all to ourselves.
+Our first stop with Wayan was the Tegallalang Rice Terraces.
+Part of the Cultural Landscape of Bali Province, a UNESCO World Heritage Site, these terraces are still actively cultivated by local farmers.
+It’s one of the must-visit spots around Ubud, but because we arrived early in the morning, we were lucky enough to have the place almost entirely to ourselves.

 Tegallalang Rice terraces